 On Blog Talk Radio, host Navy SEAL David Rutherford explains the highest commitment of a Navy SEAL.
 He talks about how you can apply that same level of commitment throughout your life, embracing the Navy SEAL mindset.
 David welcomes Navy SEAL Jason Redman, founder of Wounded Wear, to talk about his incredible experiences as a Navy SEAL.

 Interview with EagleSpeak

 Midrats, Episode 200: Navy SEALs in the Long War, on Blog Talk Radio, Jason Redman, retired Navy SEAL, is interviewed about the arch that spans the immediate post-Cold War era through the Iraq War.
 The interview discusses the observations and lessons that a front line leader experiences, and insights as one that was injured in service.

 Karl Rove Article – Wall Street Journal

 Karl Rove’s Wall Street Journal article tells a story of heroism and endurance – the story of Jason Redman.
-After 21 years of service, Navy SEAL Jason Redman, was shot eight times in Fallujah.
-Redman wrote, “The wounds I received, I got in a job I love, doing it for people I love, supporting the freedom of a country I deep love.”
+After 21 years of service, Navy SEAL Jason Redman was shot eight times in Fallujah.
+Redman wrote, “The wounds I received, I got in a job I love, doing it for people I love, supporting the freedom of a country I deeply love.”
 Redman says he is incredibly tough and will have a full recovery.

 June 4, 2014: